datafordemocracy/PublicInterestData2018/resources/updates.md

 * AW: My group and I explored the data for the Ongoing Clients, we were able to clean the data for it to be in a clearer format.
 I was also able to walk through our exploration R file from class and try to understand the steps.
 * HS: We explored the data set On_Going reports and renamed variables to make them clearer.
 We also factored categorical data points.
 We set up a meeting with Jenny Jones at DSS to explore our questions further.
+* JM: This week my team and I met with Jenny from the Department of Social Services.
+We were able to parse further information from the Data Dictionary which will influence our analysis.
+I personally cleaned CPS_Ongoing but had questions about what items should be factors.

 ### Group 2